-- One monthly Return: All taxpayers excluding a few exceptions like composition dealer shall file one monthly return.
+All taxpayers excluding a few exceptions like composition dealer shall file one monthly return.
 Return filing dates shall be staggered based on the turnover of the registered person to manage load on the IT system.
-Composition dealers and dealers having nil transaction shall have facility to file quarterly return.
+Composition dealers and dealers having nil transaction shall have the facility to file quarterly return.

 Authors View: It means, there will be only one return.
 Purchase related return i.e. GSTR 2 will no longer be required to take credit.
-There will be only fusion return combination of GSTR 1 for supply related data & 3B for credit.
-Buyer would be able to see his credit on real time basis, based on the supply related return which seller is required to file.
+There will be only fusion return combination of GSTR 1 for supply-related data & 3B for credit.
+A buyer would be able to see his credit on a real-time basis, based on the supply related return which seller is required to file.
 But what is the meaning of the below phrase:

 ‘There shall be unidirectional flow of invoices uploaded by the seller on anytime basis during the month which would be the valid document to avail input tax credit by the buyer.”

-Authors View: Nothing is new here, system is already designed to calculate tax automatically & flow the same as credit to the buyers.
-May be the same has been proposed to make things less complicated.
+Authors View: Nothing is new here, a system is already designed to calculate tax automatically & flow the same as the credit to the buyers.
+Maybe the same has been proposed to make things less complicated.

-Authors View: This is much needed relief.
-The most talked about concern of GST law was recovery of credit from the buyer & penalizing him for no fault of him rather for any default of the seller.
+Authors View: This is the much-needed relief.
+The most talked about the concern of GST law was the recovery of credit from the buyer & penalizing him for no fault of him rather for any default of the seller.
 This was harsh, no two ways about it.
-It seems the authority has considered the same & provided much needed relief.
+It seems the authority has considered the same & provided much-needed relief.
 No automatic reversal at buyers hand for default of the seller.
-In fact, the proposal has gone ahead &made clear not to initiate proceedings against buyer rather to the seller who is defaulter.
+In fact, the proposal has gone ahead &made clear not to initiate proceedings against the buyer rather to the seller who is the defaulter.
 No doubt, It is much logical system than before.
-However, input tax credit will be recovered from the buyer for fake transactions likes of missing dealer, closure of business by supplier etc. This will help all the genuine taxpayers who is complying with every rules and will ensure no revenue leakage for Government
+However, input tax credit will be recovered from the buyer for fake transactions likes of missing dealer, closure of business by supplier etc. This will help all the genuine taxpayers who are complying with every rule and will ensure no revenue leakage for Government

 Due process for recovery and reversal: Recovery of tax or reversal of input tax credit shall be through a due process of issuing notice and order.
 The process would be online and automated to reduce the human interface.

-Authors View: Again, nothing is new here, system is already designed to issue notice, order etc. digitally to reduce human interface.
-May be, it was proposed once again, to make it standard.
+Authors View: Again, nothing is new here, the system is already designed to issue a notice, order etc. digitally to reduce human interface.
+Maybe, it was proposed once again, to make it standard.

-- Supplier side control: Unloading of invoices by the seller to pass input tax credit who has defaulted in payment of tax above a threshold amount shall be blocked to control misuse of input tax credit facility.
+Unloading of invoices by the seller to pass input tax credit who has defaulted in payment of tax above a threshold amount shall be blocked to control misuse of input tax credit facility.
 Similar safeguards would be built with regard to newly registered dealers also.
-Analytical tools would be used to identify such transactions at the earliest and prevent loss of revenue.
+Analytical tools would be used to identify such transactions at the earliest and to prevent loss of revenue.